London stocks climb as Omicron fears fade | Business

 London stocks climb as Omicron fears fade

-UK shares rose on Thursday as markets globally rallied after two research studies showed Omicron was less severe compared with the Delta coronavirus variant, lifting investor sentiment.
-The blue chip FTSE 100 gained 0.2%, extending its two-day rally, led by financial stocks as banks advanced 0.8% as UK gilt yields picked up.
+UK shares rose on Thursday as markets globally rallied following two research studies that suggested the effects of the Omicron coronavirus variant were less severe than the Delta variant.
+The blue chip FTSE 100 ended 0.4% higher, extending its two-day rally, led by financial stocks with banks advancing 1.0% as UK gilt yields picked up.

 - Country: